-Vince Gill surprised two of his fellow Country Music Hall of Fame members during Saturday night's (June 11) live Grand Ole Opry broadcast with invites to join the influential radio show's cast.
+Vince Gill surprised two of his fellow Country Music Hall of Fame members during June 11's live Grand Ole Opry broadcast with invites to join the influential radio show's cast.
 Per the Tennessean, it marked the first time in decades that multiple artists received a public Opry invite on the same night.

 "Ladies and gentlemen, what an honor it is to be here every time," Schlitz said from the stage.
 "What an honor it is to be here with these people who've become friends and family.
 I guess it turns out if you hang around long enough, friends become family."

-Both McCoy and Schlitz will be inducted later this summer.
-They'll be the first new members since Lauren Alaina and Jamey Johnson joined country music's most exclusive club in February and May, respectively.
+McCoy and Schlitz doubled the Opry's class of 2022.
+Lauren Alaina and Jamey Johnson joined country music's most exclusive club in February and May, respectively.

 READ MORE: The Eagles Debut Album: A Song-By-Song Guide